pranay020/Predictive-Modeling-ML/README.md

 - pandas
 - numpy
-- seaborn as sns
+- seaborn
 - matplotlib
 - seaborn
 - sklearn

 ## Data Dictionary

-Here is the discription of all the variables:
+- Here is the discription of all the variables:

 ![image](https://github.com/pranay020/Predictive-Modeling-ML/assets/140306607/9d8497d0-408c-4b3b-85a6-6be93baf3b2d)